remnrem/luna-doc/docs/tut/tut3.md

 ```

 This generate a large number of variables, as described [here](../ref/hypnograms.md#hypno).
-There are three different strata groups in the output from `STAGE`:
+There are various different strata groups in the output from `STAGE`:

 ```
 destrat stage.db